 - Is an active Unite member in the Edinburgh Not for Profit Branch, many of whose members deliver services under contract to City of Edinburgh Council.

 - Makes regular presentations at Seminars and Conferences for Trade Unions and Not for Profit Organisations in England, Scotland and other EU countries.
-He has been a contributor to the National Coalition for Independent Action’s Inquiry into the Voluntary and Community Sector.

 Though many posts on this site often project a strong political opinion, Leslie Huckfield seeks to maintain high standards through inclusion of links to sources throughout postings, which support his arguments and conclusions.

 Working for Senscot, Social Firms Scotland, Development Trusts Association Scotland and Scottish Community Alliance – almost 3,000 third sector organisations across Scotland.
-This involves a series of EU Funds Masterclasses, regular EU Funds Updates in the Senscot Bulletin, and regular liaison with Scottish Government, Local Authorities and Strategic Intervention Leads delivering Scotland’s ESF, ERDF and Scottish Rural Development Programmes.
+This involved a series of EU Funds Masterclasses, regular EU Funds Updates in the Senscot Bulletin, and regular liaison with Scottish Government, Local Authorities and Strategic Intervention Leads delivering Scotland’s ESF, ERDF and Scottish Rural Development Programmes.

 2006-2015 Recent Projects